kamilaraggi/hsss-2.0/README.md

-# hori-web-project

-Horiseon Social Solution Services
+# Horiseon Social Solution Services

 Updated version to bring more accessibility.

 ```
 AS A marketing agency
 Horiseon Social Solution Services now have a codebase that follows accessibility standards
-SO THAT our own site is optimized for search engines
+SO THAT their own site is optimized for search engines
 ```